Cultivados-en-Gracia-y-Verdad/curriculo/1&2Pedro/1-&-2-Pedro.md

 ### LOS PROFETAS DEL ANTIGUO TESTAMENTO Y NUESTRA SALVACIÓN (1:10-12a)

-### Lo que no entendieron (1:10-11): No pudieron comprender plenamente todas sus profecías
+### Lo que no entendieron: No pudieron comprender plenamente todas sus profecías.
+(1:10-11)

 ### concernientes a la obra futura del Mesías.